Battle of Unsan: Forces and strategy

-Acting on Milburn's instruction, the ROK 1st Infantry Division advanced north on 24 October with the ROK 6th Infantry Division on its right and the U.S. 24th Infantry Division on its left, and by the morning of 25 October, the ROK 1st Infantry Division had captured Unsan.
-But with the UNC forces spread thinly across Korea, a 15 mi gap was left between the U.S. 24th Division and ROK 1st Division, leaving the ROK left flank unprotected.
+Acting on Milburn's instruction, the ROK 1st Infantry Division advanced north on 24 October with the ROK 6th Infantry Division on its right and the US 24th Infantry Division on its left, and by the morning of 25 October, the ROK 1st Infantry Division had captured Unsan.
+But with the UNC spread thinly across Korea, a 15 mi gap was left between the US 24th Division and ROK 1st Division, leaving the ROK left flank unprotected.

 Upon noticing the thinly held UNC frontline, the Chinese decided to launch a pincer movement against the South Koreans at Unsan.
 As part of the First Phase Campaign, the PVA 120th Division of the 40th Corps was at first to block and hold the ROK 1st Infantry Division at Unsan.
 Simultaneously, the bulk of the 40th Corps, together with the PVA 38th Corps and one division from the 42nd Corps, would attack and destroy the ROK 6th and 8th Infantry Divisions at the east of Unsan.
-Finally, the PVA 39th Corps would destroy the ROK 1st Infantry Division by infiltrating the gap between U.S. 24th Division and the ROK 1st Infantry Division west of Unsan.
+Finally, the PVA 39th Corps would destroy the ROK 1st Infantry Division by infiltrating the gap between US 24th Division and the ROK 1st Infantry Division west of Unsan.
 Undetected by UNC intelligence, the 120th Division arrived at the blocking position on 24 October, with its 360th Regiment heavily fortified the hills north of Unsan.
 To obscure troop movements and to prevent UNC air raids, the Chinese also started several forest fires around the end of October.